 The free T3 (F T3) gives an Idea of how much T3 is being made in the cells.

 T4 is a protein molecule with 4 Iodine atoms.
 It is raw material (“prohormone”), for T3.

 We have 3 “de-iodinase” enzymes (D1, D2, D3), which remove an Iodine atom from T4.

-The cells in the pituitary gland don’t have D1: they use D2, to change T4 to T3.
+Cells in the pituitary gland don’t have D1: they use D2, to change T4 to T3.

 T3 has a particular shape, which fits into “T3 receptors” * in all the cells, including those of the pituitary gland.

-It removes a different Iodine atom, producing reverse T3 (rT3), instead of normal T3.
+D3 removes a different Iodine atom, producing reverse T3 (rT3), instead of normal T3.

 CATCH 22: Stress

 When a human is subjected to stress – any stress, whether from high or low temperature, famine, natural disaster, animal attack, infection, poisoning, psychological strain or diseases like heart attack or stroke, cancer or any condition which disturbs normal function, every cell in the body reduces efficiency so as to save energy which may be needed for repairs.

 UNDER STRESS, cortisol is secreted by the adrenal glands, and ….